Installation | Topics | Beyond Lino

 • have commercial consequences like a changed hosting price or a fee for modifying them.

-This file contains configuration options that the site operator might want to discuss with their site maintainer.
+This file contains configuration options that the site operator might want to discuss with their server administrator.

 Types of configuration options

-As a site maintainer you should understand three types of options you can configure in a settings.py file.
+As a server administrator you should understand two types of options you can configure in a settings.py file.

 site setting

-A configuration option that can be set for a given Lino site by its site maintainer.
-Unlike a site feature, it can have any type, not only boolean.
+A configuration option that can be set for a given Lino site by its server administrator.

 For example the languages setting: